mialkin/docs/software design/design patterns/bridge.md

 ## Related Patterns

-An [Abstract Factory](abstract%20factory.md) can create and configure a particular Bridge.

 The [Adapter](adapter.md) pattern is geared toward making unrelated classes work together.
 It is usually applied to systems after they're designed.
 Bridge, on the other hand, is used up-front in a design to let abstractions and implementations vary independently.